sbtnRey/Scale-Grab/README.md

 # Scale-Grab
-Small Haskell program that searches and grabs musical scales and utilizes them in the Euterpea package
+Small Haskell program that searches and grabs musical scales and utilizes them with the Euterpea package